 Businesses that support initiatives to improve employee health and wellness stand to gain from higher output and lower absenteeism and healthcare expenditures.

 This article will cover some of the fundamental guidelines every challenge should establish as well as advice for keeping participants motivated during the competition.
 It will also show you how to set up a step challenge at work.

 An office step challenge is a fitness challenge that companies encourage employees to be more active by tracking and counting the number of steps taken over a certain period of time.
 The goal of the challenge is typically to encourage participants in the workplace to increase their physical activity level by walking more.
 The challenge may be organized by a company or individual and may be open to all employees or a specific group.

 They promote healthy living while also encouraging friendly rivalry in the workplace.
 Office step challenges are simple to organize and can be set up in two ways: as an individual competition in which each participant competes against one another, or as a team-based challenge in which everyone’s steps are combined to achieve one goal.

 Team challenges are excellent for bringing coworkers together, particularly among distant professionals.

-A workplace step challenge encourages friendly rivalry among coworkers while also increasing workplace well-being and engagement, which benefits not only the employees but the firm as a whole.
+A company step challenge encourages friendly rivalry among coworkers while also increasing workplace well-being and engagement, which benefits not only the employees but the firm as a whole.

-The following are some of the advantages of a workplace step challenge:
+The following are some of the advantages of a company step challenge:

 - Promotes a goal-setting and achievement culture.